-New Jersey Route 69?
-Where the heck is that?
-The 1953 NJ State Highway Renumbering re-designated the existing NJ Route 30, stretching 49 miles from Trenton to US Route 46 in Buttzville, as NJ Route 69.
-This re-designation was done to avoid confusion with US Route 30 in southern NJ.
-I suppose it didn’t take long, but coveted Route 69 signs started being stolen off the road in enough numbers that, fourteen years later, in 1967, the highway was re-designated again as NJ Route 31.
+New Jersey Route 69, running 49 miles from Trenton northward to US Route 46 in Buttzville (oh, the irony!), was designated in the 1953 NJ state highway renumbering.
+Prior to 1953, it was known as NJ Route 30, but it was changed to 69 to avoid confusion with US Route 30 in southern NJ.
+I suppose it didn’t take long, but coveted Route 69 signs started being stolen off the road in enough numbers that, by 1967, NJ Route 69 was re-designated as NJ Route 31.

-This shield is from the 1949 specification: 18″ round cast aluminum.
-It would have been made sometime between 1953, when Route 69 was first designated, and 1956, when the state switched over to flat green steel signs.
+This shield is 18″ round cast aluminum, and was made sometime between 1953 and 1956, when the state switched over to flat green aluminum signs.

-I am told that this was originally “owned” by a college student in the 1950s, the father-in-law of the woman who sold it to me.
+I am sure I have a stolen 69 shield, as I was told that this was originally owned by a college student in the 1950s.
 As you can see, it is awesome shape.